Swoot1/ria2015/blog/2015-11-14-static-and-the-difference-between-props-and-state.markdown

         var MyChildComponent = React.createClass({

             // This is the initial state.
-They'll be set until they're overwritten by a call to setState with the same properties.
+They'll be set until they're overwritten by a call to setState with the same property names.
             getInitialState: function(){
                 return {name: 'you'};
             },